CPA vs CMA: the difference between CPA and CMA

 Each of the four exams consists of five parts or testlets: two multiple-choice testlets containing between 60 to 72 multiple-choice questions (varies by exam) and three testlets with eight accounting simulations.
 From the date you sit for your first passed exam, you have 18 months to pass all four parts.
 If you can’t pass within the 18-month window, you will begin to have to retake exams already passed that fall outside the 18-month window.

-When considering whether to pursue the CMA vs CPA exam, it’s important to be informed – read what other students preparing for the exams are saying and ask your network.
-However, CMA vs CPA exam difficulty should only be one factor in your decision, alongside your career aspirations, the reputation of the certifications and more.
+When considering whether to pursue the CMA vs CPA Exam, it’s important to be informed – read what other students preparing for the exams are saying and ask your network.
+Becker also has resources to help you along the way.
+However, CMA vs CPA Exam difficulty should only be one factor in your decision, alongside your career aspirations, the reputation of the certifications and more.

-The cost to take the CPA exam ranges by jurisdiction.
+The cost to take the CPA Exam and earn CPA licensure ranges by jurisdiction.
 The cost to apply, register, and take all four exams is over $1,000 in almost every state.
 Additional licensure costs and fees vary by state as well.

 Regardless of whether you choose the accounting CMA vs CPA , achieving an accounting certification will help you stand out for your first job as well as for your next promotion.
 Many employers will pay for their employees’ exam fees as well as a review course.
 With proper education and preparation, you can become certified and reap the benefits of a great decision throughout your entire career!